shawnjones/Log-Scraper/README.md

 # Radio Log Liberator
 Liberate your radio logs from qrz.com with the power of Python.
-Logliberator is a simple Python script that scrapes your data and outputs a .csv file for editing in a spreadsheet.
+Logliberator is a simple Python script that scrapes your data and outputs a .csv file for editing in a spreadsheet and a .adf file for logbook importing.
 This .csv can then be further imported/exported into various other software.

 ## Caveats
 This is really a simple hack of a script.
 There is a considerable room for improvement and users should use it at their own risk.
 I intend to keep working on this script and encourage feedback from the community.